jywarren/fisheyegl/README.md

 distorter.setImage('path/to/image.jpg'); // <= load a new image with the same distortion settings
 ```

+You will definitely need the two shader files and to provide relative links to them.

 ## To do

 Image sizing - set canvas size from options on `setImage()`.